Reinforcement learning with learned gadgets to tackle hard quantum problems on real hardware: Discussion

-Our technique is very general and can be directly generalized to other quantum problems in future studies. \todo{maybe we could mention a few examples?} Furthermore, it may be suitable for real hardware optimizations.
-Indeed, it allows to explicitly define the elementary gates to use for the decomposition, as opposed to finding the solution in a high-level gate set first (e.g. rotation gates $R_x$,$R_y$,$R_z$) and transpiling them later.
+Our technique is general and can be extended to other quantum problems.
+For instance, we can efficiently solve challenging correlated quantum chemistry instances by leveraging gadgets from simpler ones.
+Easy instances involve smaller action spaces, and as the action space grows or the accuracy requirements for the ground state increase, the problem becomes more difficult~\cite{mccaskey2019quantum,de2023complete}. {We have shown a promising example application to a 3-qubit H$_2$ molecule.
+While our findings provide preliminary evidence for the application of GRL beyond TFIM, a deeper investigation is required for more complex molecular systems, which we leave as an important direction for future work.} This approach can also be applied to quantum optimization, simulation, and machine learning, where easy instances help address more complex scenarios.
+Furthermore, it may be suitable for real hardware optimizations.
+Indeed, it allows you to explicitly define the elementary gates to use for the decomposition, as opposed to finding the solution in a high-level gate set first (e.g. rotation gates $\texttt{RX}$, $\texttt{RY}$, and $\texttt{RZ}$) and transpiling them later.
 This can arguably produce more efficient circuits.
-Also, penalties for the length of the circuit or for the use of specific gates could be enforced, encouraging gates that are more reliable or cheap to implement on real hardware.
+Also, penalties for the length of the circuit or the use of specific gates could be enforced, encouraging gates that are more reliable or cheaper to implement on real hardware.
 In addition, the elementary components could also be modified to include some model of the noise on the real hardware, thus possibly finding a solution for some quantum problem that already includes some noise mitigation effects.
+The limitations and future directions are outlined in Supplementary Note 1 in the Supplementary Information.